Friday 3 July 2015

 commons license that allows non-commercial attributed distribution.
 It's polite to ask me first, though.

-Opera, but all opinions contained herein are mine (and are thus incontrovertibly
+All opinions contained herein are mine (and are thus incontrovertibly

 correct) and do not represent the opinions of my employers.
 (Comments are copyright their authors, not written by me, and

 are therefore probably the ramblings of mad people.)